jigs1996/v7-docs/content/guides/http/validation.md

 export default class PostsController {
   async store({ request }: HttpContext) {
-    /**
-     * Validate the request body against the createPostValidator.
-     * The request.validateUsing() method automatically validates the request body.
-     * You don't need to explicitly pass the body - the request object has access to it.
-     * If validation fails, an exception is thrown and handled automatically.
-     * The validated payload is returned and safe to use.
-     */
     const payload = await request.validateUsing(createPostValidator)

     // Now you can trust and use the payload